 You can create separate folders under your Out-of-Box Drivers node for WinPE_x86 and WinPE_x64 drivers and add the drivers.
 In the Windows PE tab, in the Platform drop-down list, make sure x64 is selected.
 Select the Drivers and Patches tab.

-MDT will inject all network adapter and mass storage drivers in the WIM file by default.
+By default, MDT will inject all network adapters and mass storage drivers into the WIM file.
 From the Selection profile drop-down list, choose the selection profile that you created

 Why need to Update Deployment Share

 Generally, you need to update the deployment share when you make changes that affect the boot image.
 That would include:

 - Added a driver that needs to be injected in WinPE.

 - Updated any of the scripts or files.